-A Complete Step-By-Step Guide to Writing a Better Brand Story
+A Complete Step-By-Step Guide on How to Write a Brand Story In 6 Steps

 Step 1: Determine Your Setting